Environmental Health Sciences Courses

 • Undergraduates are allowed to enroll in this course.

-• Description: Seminars in contemporary occupational health topics and issues.
-Presentations by noted authorities from industry, labor organizations, governments, and academia.
+• Description: Seminar in applying interprofessional approaches to occupational health issues.
+Group case study work and presentations by speakers from industry, labor organizations, governments, and academia.

 O'NeillMarie